lazycruise-sys/php-crash-learning/README.md

-# PHP Crash Course 2020
+# PHP Crash Learning

-## Initial version - You can download the code and follow the video tutorial.

-If you are interested to see final files switch to [final-version](https://github.com/thecodeholic/php-crash-course-2020/tree/final-version) branch.

-The video covers all the basic things about PHP.
+This repo contains all the basic things about PHP using a video from Traversy Media.

+Done
  - Comments
  - Variables
  - Numbers